Keyboardly-App/keyboardly-dev/doc/Glossary.md

 <br> See sample on [this](/addon/sample/src/main/java/app/keyboardly/addon/sample/action/campaign/CampaignActionView.kt#L109)

 ### RecyclerView Options
-Recyclerview options is that appeared on keyboard area and can can be modify the layout manager as needed.
+Recyclerview options that appeared on the keyboard area.
+Can be modified by the layout manager as needed.
 <p align="center">
     <img src="assets/recyclerview-options-title.png" width="250">
 </p>